Manitoba Historical Society

 Memorable Manitobans: Alfred Erskine Hoskin (1872-1960)

-On 16 September 1908, he married Dorothy Emma Elizabeth James of Winnipeg, daughter of W. J. James.
-They had four children: Marjorie Dorothy Erskine Hoskin (1909-1980), James Alfred Erskine Hoskin, Ruth Lee Hoskin, and Edward David Erskine Hoskin.
+On 16 September 1908, he married Dorothy Emma Elizabeth James (1889-1952, daughter of William John James) and they had four children: Marjorie Dorothy Erskine Hoskin (1909-1980), James Alfred Erskine Hoskin (1911-1999), Ruth Jessie Erskine Hoskin (1916-1987), and Edward David Erskine Hoskin.
+In 1911, the family lived at 91 Harvard Avenue, Winnipeg.
 He was a member of the Manitoba Club, Carleton Club, Winnipeg Badminton Club, Manitoba Jockey Club, Adanac Club, St. Charles Country Club, Albany Club (Toronto), and St. George’s Anglican Church.
 His recreations included riding and golf.
-In 1911, he lived at 91 Harvard Avenue, Winnipeg.
-He was awarded an honorary doctorate by the University of Manitoba in 1958.
+He was awarded an honorary doctorate by the University of Manitoba (1958).

-He died at Winnipeg on 15 August 1960 and was buried in St. John’s Cemetery.
+He died at Winnipeg on 15 August 1960 and was buried in the St. John’s Cathedral Cemetery.

 See also: